ghnguyen03/quartz/content/Personal Knowledge Management.md

 draft: false
 tags:
 ---
-Personal Knowledge Management, often shortened to PKM, is...
+Personal Knowledge Management, often shortened to PKM, involves the collection and management of information that a person learns.